DevBarik731/cyberlabs/README.md

 ###HOW TO SET UP:
 - Pull this Repo, remove the README file
-- Make sure The 3 files (manifest.json,style.css and content.js) in same folder
+- Make sure The 4 files (manifest.json,style.css and content.js,images folder) in same folder
 - Go to chrome open extension manager, enable developer mode.
 - Lode unpacked and select the folder containing the 3 files.